ohimaii/Completed-Machine-Learning-Projects/README.md

 # machine-learning-projects
-This repository contains projects that contain some reference to machine learning processes and/or algorithms and will be updated periodically
+This repository contains projects that utilize machine learning processes and/or algorithms and will be updated periodically